 After breakfast, we’re joined by cousins who live in a village further up the river.
 Three of them, all teenagers, have come to see us.
 Abe tries to interest us in a hunting trip.

 ‘I’ll use Appachen’s bow and arrow, and shoot us some dinner,’ he promises.
 ‘The big frogs are delicious- just like chicken.’

 I shake my head.
 I’d rather starve than chew on a slimy frog.
 We opt to chase chickens, and pet the stray dog, although the housekeeper keeps shooing him away.

 ‘He’ll steal your food,’ she says.

 One of the chickens will be dinner later in the week, I’m sure.
 I try not to think about it.
 My eight-year-old life is already full of contrasts- beauty and danger, poverty and wealth, illness and vigour, age and youth, excitement and boredom.
-I love coming here, but I also know that my younger sister nearly drowned in this river, and I wonder about the poor people work in the padi fiends.
+I love coming here, but I also know that my younger sister nearly drowned in this river, and I wonder about the poor people working in the padi fiends.
 Do their kids ever play?
 Appachen and Ammachi, his wife, support these families because without them, they can’t afford to pay for their kids school books, or the tuition needed for the keen ones.
 In contrast we’re lucky to be sent to boarding school while our parents work in remote areas of Maharashtra state, up in central India.
 All the contrasts and seeing the pain of poverty first hand are the lot of a child growing up in remote village ‘Missions,’ but even in towns, everyone growing up in India knows these as part of life…